 Emerging Trends Impacting Patient Portal Usage

-If patient portals are a mixed bag, why should the patient portal receive greater consideration in the EHR selection, EMR selection and practice management selection processes?
+If patient portals are a mixed bag, why should the patient portal receive greater consideration in the EHR, EMR and practice management selection processes?
 Because when you look at current industry trends, patient portals are well on their way to improving.
-For example:
+Some of these trends include:

 The future of health and medicine points to the primacy of data.
-Patient portals can yield a trove of information not captured in a doctor’s visit or clinical interaction.
+The volume of big data is expected to increase more quickly in healthcare than any other industry — including manufacturing and financial services — with a projected growth rate of 36% through the year 2025.
+Additionally, patient portals can yield a trove of information not captured in a doctor’s visit or clinical interaction.
 This could result in better population health management, as well as a better ability to track patient engagement and improve adherence to treatment plans.

 Patient as Consumer

 Patient portals will grow in popularity as patients evolve into healthcare consumers.
 Increasingly, they want better, faster access to their health information, and to be involved in the medical decision-making process.
 Patient portals are a natural extension of the trend to go online to select a provider or research medical conditions and treatments.
 They’re going to expect a positive user experience, rewarding those who do with their loyalty.

 The growing use of mobile apps, smartphones and wearable devices has increased the demand for patient portals.
 This has increased the monitoring and uploading of information related to patient health and physical activity.
 In turn, this has made patients more conscious of their health, leading to more self-management and data exchange with patient portals.

 Given the patient portal’s potential and growing importance, how should you evaluate the best portal for your practice or facility?